What is Workflow Automation? Getting Started in 4 Easy Steps

-Even though your business is growing, adding more staff to handle increase processing volume is cost-prohibitive and out of the question.
-You’d rather use staff for more critical work that drives business, like analytics and projections.
+Even though your business is growing, adding more staff to handle increased processing volume is cost-prohibitive and isn’t solving the cause of the issue.
+You’d rather use existing employees for more critical work that drives business, like analytics and projections.

 So, how can you get started with automation?
 These four easy steps will get you moving in the right direction:

 1. Identify Your Pain Points